-North Dakota Speech, Language, and Hearing Association Scholarship-Awarded to graduate and undergraduate students of at least junior level status majoring in communication disorders.
+North Dakota Speech, Language, and Hearing Association Scholarship-Established by the North Dakota Speech, Language, and Hearing Association for the benefit of graduate and undergraduate students of at least junior-level status majoring in communication disorders.
+Selection shall be based on academic performance, clinical promise, and participation and personal involvement in the advancement of the profession.